nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

 ### NEPI Container Software Setup

 **RUN THESE STEPS IN THE NEPI HOST**
-Restart the NEPI container running in dev mode now using the latest commit
+Restart the NEPI container running in dev mode now using the latest commit (password is 'nepi'):

     nepidev
     dps # Show running NEPI container

-Log Into the NEPI container as nepi
+Log Into the NEPI container as nepi (password is 'nepi'):

     nepilogin

 YOU ARE NOW IN THE NEPI CONTAINER

 **RUN THESE STEPS IN THE NEPI CONTAINER**
-Start the NEPI Build from Source process:
+Start the NEPI Build from Source process (password is 'nepi'):

     nepibld